trade school vs college how to decide which is right

 Trade School vs. College: How to Decide Which Is Right for You

-After high school, there’s a variety of paths you can take — trade school, college, military service.
+After high school, there’s a variety of paths you can take — trade school, college, military service, apprenticeships, to name a few.
 It’s like a real-life choose-your-own-adventure game.
 In theory, all of these routes lead you to the same final destination: a fulfilling career.
 But the way they get you there varies widely.
 Some routes are short and to the point, providing you with a complete set of skills you can then turn around and use to make money for the rest of your life, like trade school.
 Others are longer, windier, and more exploratory, like law school or grad school.

 What Is Trade School?